Call for Applications: Open Society Initiative for West Africa (OSIWA) Grants 2020

 OSIWA only supports innovative interventions with effective strategies that respond to the broader deep-seated political, justice and socio-economic roadblocks to open society in West Africa.
 We seek to seize new opportunities and deploy novel methods, including technology, to address open society challenges.

 Offered annually?
 Yes

-Fields of Proposal: OSIWA seeks proposals aimed at achieving the following specific themes:
+Fields of Proposal: OSIWA seeks proposals covering the following specific themes: